galiPolyak/Minesweeper/README.md

 ## Credits

-- This project was created by Gali Polyak.
+- This project was created by me!
-- The game assets used in this project are attributed to their respective creators.
--

 Enjoy the game and have fun playing Minesweeper!